FreeFO/perf_counter/README.md

 7. Ensure the `SystemCoreClock` is updated with the same value as CPU frequency.

+> [!IMPORTANT]
+>
-8. **IMPORTANT**: Make sure the `SysTick_CTRL_CLKSOURCE_Msk` bit ( bit 2) of `SysTick->CTRL` register is `1` that means SysTick runs with the same clock source as the target Cortex-M processor.
+> Make sure the `SysTick_CTRL_CLKSOURCE_Msk` bit ( bit 2) of `SysTick->CTRL` register is `1` that means SysTick runs with the same clock source as the target Cortex-M processor.

-9. Initialize the perf_counter with a boolean value that indicates whether the user applications and/or RTOS have already occupied the SysTick.
+8. Initialize the perf_counter with a boolean value that indicates whether the user applications and/or RTOS have already occupied the SysTick.

 ```c
 void main(void)